gitachi143/aiChatbot/README.md

 # AI Chatbot with Advertising Platform

-A React-based AI chatbot application that integrates with multiple AI providers and displays contextual advertisements.
+A React-based AI chatbot application that integrates with Google Gemini AI and displays contextual advertisements.

 ## Features

-- Multi-provider AI integration (OpenAI GPT and Google Gemini)
+- AI integration with Google Gemini
 - Real-time chat interface with conversation history
 - Dynamic advertising system based on conversation content
 - Local data persistence using IndexedDB